airtasker/react-backbone-connect/README.md

 This assumes that you’re using [npm](http://npmjs.com/) package manager with a module bundler like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) to consume [CommonJS modules](http://webpack.github.io/docs/commonjs.html).

-If you don’t yet use [npm](http://npmjs.com/) or a modern module bundler, and would rather prefer a single-file [UMD](https://github.com/umdjs/umd) build that makes `ReactRedux` available as a global object.
+If you don’t yet use [npm](http://npmjs.com/) or a modern module bundler, and would rather prefer a single-file [UMD](https://github.com/umdjs/umd) build that makes `ReactBackboneConnect` available as a global object.

 ## Documentation

-React Backbone Redux API is almost identical to React Redux.
+React Backbone Connect API is mimics React Redux.
 [ReactRedux](https://github.com/Reactjs/React-Redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)

 We also provided `createSelector` and `createStructuredSelector` api that mimics [Reselect](https://github.com/Reactjs/reselect)